Guidance: Migrate from classic workflows to Power Automate flows in SharePoint

 - HTTP Connector – If you make calls to SharePoint's REST API, then you can use the 'Send HTTP Request to SharePoint' action available in the SharePoint connector.
 Flow also has a generic HTTP connector (as an action), but it is a Premium connector.
 If you use HTTP calls extensively, you may want to create a “service account” user with a Power Automate license and run these flows with that user account.
 This also will make it easier to manage the set of flows you consider "enterprise" flows.

 - Reusable Flows – Using some modular thinking, you can create a master flow which a flow per list or library can call to do the heavy lifting.
-(In some ways this is even preferable, as you can edit a flow which is used in many locations centrally.)
+In some ways this is even preferable, as you can edit a flow which is used in many locations centrally.
+This will however require a Premium Power Automate license.
 Alternatively, you can use flow actions to discover all of the lists or libraries which match some criteria and run the flow on them all on a timer rather than based on events.

-- Workflow history storage – Flows maintain a history in the context of the flow itself in the Power Automate dashboard.
-If you need tracking in your sites, you can have the flow log information in a list you create.
+- Workflow history storage – Flows maintain an extensively detailed history in the context of the flow itself in the Power Automate dashboard for the runs that have occured in the last 28 days.
+If you need tracking in your sites, or keep historical logging longer than 28 days, you can have the flow log information in a list you create.